angelachen-19/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
-- We intentionally placed the display on the front side not the top of the device because we think the display will disturb the musician while playing.
-When the user want to adjust the settings of our digital drum set, they will look down a bit and see the display.
-This design logic helps user to focus on playing the drum and not what has been displayed.
+- We intentionally placed the display on the front side not the top of the device because we think the screen display might bother the player while he is play.
+When he would like to adjust the setting of electrical drum set, he will be able to look downwards/updwards of the display, meaning that the display and the drums are placed on the same interface.
+It is intended to simulate a easy but highly interactive drum performing process.

 Build a cardbord prototype of your design.